LibreCAD/docs/ref/Tools.rst

     "Angle", |icon02| ,,"Draw a line from an assigned point defining the start, middle or end of the line and with an assigned length and angle."
     "Horizontal", |icon03| ,,"Draw a horizontal line from an assigned point defining the start, middle or end of the line and with an assigned length."
     "Vertical", |icon04| ,"ver, vertical","Draw a vertical line from an assigned point defining the start, middle or end of the line and with an assigned length."
-..
-    "Freehand Line", |icon05| ,"fhl, free","Draw a non-geometric line."
+    "Rectangle", |icon06| ,"rec, rect, rectangle","Draw a rectagle by assigning the points of two diagonally opposite corners. "

-    "Parallel through point", |icon06| ,"pp, ptp","Draw a given number of lines parallel to a selected existing line through an assigned point."
+    "Parallel through point", |icon07| ,"pp, ptp","Draw a given number of lines parallel to a selected existing line through an assigned point."
-    "Parallel", |icon07| ,"o, pa, offset, parallel","Draw a given number of lines parallel to a selected existing line with a given distance between lines."
+    "Parallel", |icon08| ,"o, pa, offset, parallel","Draw a given number of lines parallel to a selected existing line with a given distance between lines."
-    "Rectangle", |icon08| ,"rec, rect, rectangle","Draw a rectagle by assigning the points of two diagonally opposite corners. "
     "Bisector", |icon09| ,"bi, bisect","Draw a given number of lines bisecting two existing non-parallel lines (e.g. at an angle to each other with or without a common point). "
     "Tangent (P,C)", |icon10| ,"tanpc, tangentpc","Draw a line from an assigned point tangent to an existing circle."
     "Tangent (C,C)", |icon11| ,,"Draw a line tangent to two existing circles."